Wave-2024/Wave/README.md

 how to obtain the original software, should clearly STATE ALL CHANGES made and should RETAIN all copyrights.
 Use of this software under any "non-free" license is NOT permitted.

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License (AGPL).
 See the [LICENSE](LICENSE) file for details.